-They walked through the night, skulking amongst the undergrowth whilst keeping the track in their sights.
-No matter how fast they went, however much his body screamed for rest and food, it wasn’t fast enough.
+They walked through the night with Katarina at the lead and Dylan entrusting their direction to the dwarf’s far more superior night vision as the leaves obscured the scant moonlight.
+Dawn had them skulking amongst the undergrowth whilst keeping the track in their sights.
+No matter how fast they went, however much his body screamed for rest and food, their destination wasn’t arriving fast enough.
 It’d taken a day or so to travel from the main camp to the front line.
 The way back seemed to stretch on for weeks.

 That they didn’t come across so much as a hint of Demarner or Udynean troops did nothing to soothe the dreadful twinge in his gut.
 Was there something he could’ve done?
 Some way he could’ve warned them that he hadn’t been aware of?
 Would it have made a difference?
 What if he’d fled into the forest instead of the ruin?
 He could’ve reached the camp then, alerted everyone, been able to fight back.

 Everyone was dead because of him, because he’d fled for safety like a coward.
-His guardian was right.
+His guardian had been right.
 He should’ve thrown the brawl.

 “It’s not your fault.”